omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - don't plan on doing anything to address this

 ## Functionality to add:
+- if result is created for cardio workout and all comment sections are blank, use the workout as the result_text
+- still haven't changed edit_result.html or edit_result view for cardio workouts
+- create hidden input on popups for yesterdays scheduled workouts so that when it goes to the add result or reschedule page, after clicking submit it will send you back to the homepage and to the popup.
 - center content on following pages:
   - all registration templates except login
 - remove create movement link in sidebar